Corrected - Samsung talks to BlackBerry about $7.5 billion buyout - source

-NEW YORK (In paragraph 3 of Jan.
-14 story, changes to representatives from the companies, from Executives)
+NEW YORK (In paragraph 4 of Jan.
+14 story, changes to representatives from the companies, from executives)

 Samsung Electronics recently offered to buy BlackBerry Ltd (BBRY.O) (BB.TO) for as much as $7.5 billion, seeking its valuable patents as it battles Apple (AAPL.O) in the corporate market, according to a person familiar with the matter and documents seen by Reuters.